 LLCs are among the most popular business structures because they afford personal liability protection for the owners without a ton of complex requirements.
 Compared to corporations, LLCs operate with far more flexibility and avoid certain kinds of taxation.

 Iowa is no exception — an LLC is an excellent choice for small business owners across the state.
 The benefits of forming an Iowa LLC include:

-For an in-depth explanation of the benefits of the LLC business structure, check out our comprehensive article.
+For an in-depth explanation of the benefits of the LLC business structure, check out our comprehensive LLC article.

 If you file online with the Iowa Secretary of State’s Fast Track Filing system, your Certificate of Organization is typically approved within 24 hours.
 If you choose to submit by fax or mail, processing time ranges from several days to several weeks.

 Most entrepreneurs elect pass-through taxation at the state and federal levels — owners pay state and federal taxes on the income they earn from the business, but the LLC does not pay taxes as an entity.
 If an LLC has multiple members, the IRS by default classifies it as a partnership for tax purposes, requiring each member to pay taxes on their fair share.
 You can customize your ownership percentages in your LLC’s operating agreement.

-Iowa law does permit the formation of a Series LLC structure, where several separate LLCs operate under one overarching “umbrella” LLC entity.
+Yes, Iowa law does permit the formation of a Series LLC structure, where several separate LLCs operate under one overarching “umbrella” LLC entity.
 The individual LLCs (sometimes called “cells”) may have different members, assets, and obligations.
 In theory, individual cells and the umbrella LLC are insulated from the debts and legal liabilities of the others, providing valuable protection for some small businesses.